-The coastline of Cornwall has always been as mysterious as it is majestic.
-That wide, wild ocean that is full of so much potential is also full of the unknown and the unseen.
+The coastline of Cornwall is mysterious as it is majestic.
+That wide, wild ocean that is full of so much potential is also full of the unknown.
+The unseen.
 Legends and superstitions are as much a part of the fisherman’s life as sea salt and fish scales.

 Stories abound all around the world of terrible creatures lurking in the dark depths of the ocean.
-In South Africa there was the Coelacanth, the Southern Sea had monstrous squid called Kraken and Greek legend told of the many-armed Scylla.
-In Cornwall there is the Mermaid of Zennor luring sailors to their deaths in the murky depths and the witches of Gunnards Head calling up storms from that rocky headland just to spite their neighbours.
-Remember the wicked-hearted Wreakers with their lanterns coaxing ships to their doom and of course the curse of Loe Pool which claims a life every 7 years.
+In South Africa there was the Coelacanth.
+The Southern Sea had monstrous squid called Kraken.
+And Greek legend told of the many-armed Scylla.
+In Cornwall there is the Mermaid of Zennor luring sailors to their deaths in the murky depths.
+The witches of Gunnards Head calling up storms from that rocky headland just to spite their neighbours.
+Remember the wicked-hearted Wreakers with their lanterns coaxing ships to their doom.
+And of course the curse of Loe Pool which claims a life every 7 years.
 And then there is the Morqawr.

-In April 1876 a group of fisherman were returning home to the little harbour at Portscatho, the waters in Gerrans Bay were very clear as it was a calm spring day, and the men spotted something strange just 500 yards from the shore.
+In April 1876 a group of fisherman were returning home to the little harbour at Portscatho.
+The waters in Gerrans Bay were very clear as it was a calm spring day.
+Suddenly the men spotted something strange just 500 yards from the shore.
 “A serpentine creature.”

 Earlier still was this report from Mevagissey: